yashwani/PANDA-Challenge/README.md

 ## Task

-Classifying whole-slide images of digitized prostate biopsies as not containing cancer (0) or into six ISUP grades indicating different levels of cancer severity (1 least - 5 most severe).
+Classifying whole-slide images of digitized prostate biopsies as not containing cancer (0) or one of six ISUP grades indicating different levels of cancer severity (1 least - 5 most severe).

 ## Metric